 In a dissolution, couples jointly present the written settlement agreement to the court, together with a dissolution petition.
 Dissolution is like an express train to formally ending your marriage.
 Once you file the petition and agreement, the court will hold a hearing within 30 to 90 days.
 You and your spouse must both appear in court, and each of you must testify under oath that you voluntarily entered into the separation agreement, are satisfied with its terms, and are seeking dissolution of the marriage.
 (Ohio Rev. Code § 3105.64 (2022).)

-As an aside, you should know that if at some point during the dissolution process either spouse decides that they want to contest one or more issues, the law allows you to make application to convert the dissolution complaint to a traditional divorce complaint.
-(Ohio Rev. Code § 3105.65(C).)
-Likewise, if you filed for divorce and then settled all your issues, you can seek to convert the divorce complaint to one for dissolution.
-(Ohio Rev. Code § 3105.08.)
+If either spouse decides at some point that they want to contest one or more issues, they can ask the court to convert the dissolution complaint to a traditional divorce complaint.
+(Ohio Rev. Code § 3105.65(C) (2022).)
+Likewise, if you filed for divorce but then settle all your issues, you can seek to convert the divorce complaint to one for dissolution.
+(Ohio Rev. Code § 3105.08 (2022).)

-The rules surrounding residency requirements are strict, and are meant to prevent a spouse from trying to locate a judge or court that may provide a more favorable result in the divorce trial—called "forum shopping".
+The rules surrounding residency requirements are strict, and are meant to prevent a spouse from trying to locate a judge or court that may provide a more favorable result in the divorce trial—called "forum shopping."